 Warehousing is the obtaining of permits with no intention of acting on them in the foreseeable future to obtain a windfall by selling the land.
-The applicant acted on the permits initially by commencing the development and completing the other minor activities associated with the project, including finalising the subdivision of the subject site into 3 separate lots.
+It would be difficult to show that the owner has no current intention of completing the development, given the works undertaken to the existing dwelling and the appointment of a building surveyor for the new dwellings.